© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Half Moat Manor House, moated site and associated leat, Cheshunt. is a scheduled monument protected by Historic England under reference 1012163.
 View the official record →

-Half Moat Manor House is a moated site located in Cheshunt, Hertfordshire, comprising the earthwork remains of a medieval manor with its associated water-filled moat.
+Half Moat Manor House is a moated site located in Cheshunt, Hertfordshire, which represents a form of residential fortification characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012163.

 Half Moat Manor House, moated site and associated leat, Cheshunt. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012163.